joschu/trajopt/doc/tips.rst

 ---------------------------------------------

 1. Do a better initialization, preferably one that reaches the goal.
 Use IK if possible.
-2. Do a random initialization.
+2. Do multiple initializations, e.g. using random waypoints.
+See :ref:`benchmark` and :ref:`baseik` for examples.

 Stationary initialization often doesn't cut it.
 Here's how to initialize in several common types of problem: